 - You must have a 3.0 cumulative high school GPA as of February of your senior year (in other words, your cumulative GPA calculation must include the first semester of your senior year);

 - You must have a minimum ACT score of 25 or a minimum combined SAT (Math section + Verbal section) score of 1050; and

 - You must be planning to major in one of the majors that is compatible with the program (for more information, see the section below titled “B.A.
 Requirements”).

 If you meet these criteria, you can apply beginning March 1 of your senior year in high school.
 Applications are due no later than May 1.
 Download the application (.pdf).

-Mail your completed application to: The College of Social and Behavioral Sciences, Attn: Dr. Leigh Bradberry, California State University Northridge, 18111 Nordhoff Street, Sierra Hall Room 401, Northridge, CA 91330-8256.
+Mail your completed application to: College of Social and Behavioral Sciences, Office of the Dean, Attn: Dr. Bruce Zucker, Maildrop: 8256, California State University Northridge, 18111 Nordhoff Street, Northridge, CA 91330-8256.

 Category 2: CSUN Applicants

 Students who are already enrolled as first-time freshmen at CSUN.
 Students in this category must meet the following criteria:

 - You must have completed one full semester at CSUN;

 - Your cumulative GPA after that semester at CSUN must be a 3.0;